-Alison has been on Universal Credit for 15 months and is in the IWSR.
-Alison recently declared she had sustained a back injury following a fall.
+Yes, although Simon is not currently able to work, his Claimant Commitment has been tailored to take his current capabilities into account by adding voluntary and mandatory commitments.
+Although initially reluctant, following a discussion with his work coach, Simon could see participation on the Restart Scheme would be beneficial for him to increase his chances of finding sustained employment once fully recovered.
+The provider must be made aware of any tailoring in the Claimant Commitment so they can adapt their support accordingly.
+Alison Alison has been receiving Universal Credit for 15 months and is in the Intensive Work Search regime. she recently declared she had sustained a back injury following a fall.
 She has already provided a fit note and advised her work coach she has another GP's appointment to receive an up-to-date fit note.
-The pain she faces daily, and side effects from the medication is affecting her ability to work.
-Her claimant commitment has been tailored to suit her current circumstances.
-Alison also provided additional medical evidence confirming she will need an operation on her back.
-She has been referred to a WCA and awaiting the outcome.
+The pain she faces daily and the side-effects from her medication is affecting her ability to work.
+Her Claimant Commitment has been tailored to suit her current circumstances.
+Alison has also provided additional medical evidence confirming she will need an operation on her back.
+She has been referred for a WCA and is awaiting the outcome.
 Is a referral to the Restart Scheme appropriate for Alison?

-No, although Alison can be set Work Focused Interviews and work preparation requirements tailored to her individual needs, making her suitable for referral to the Restart Scheme.
-In light of the chronic pain she is dealing with, coupled with the side effects of the medication, whilst she is awaiting surgery on her back, it would not be appropriate to refer her to the Restart Scheme at this point.
+No, although Alison can be asked to attend Work Focused Interviews and undertake work preparation requirements tailored to her individual needs (making her suitable for referral to the Restart Scheme), because of the chronic pain she is suffering, together with the side effects of her medication whilst awaiting surgery, it would not be appropriate to refer her to the Restart Scheme at this point.